-We’ve divided this article into two separate sections to highlight features that are currently live and features hidden by default.
+We have divided this article into two separate sections to highlight features that are currently live and features hidden by default.
 The live feature list will primarily include user-facing changes in Android 12.
-We will regularly update this article when any new Android 12 developer preview and beta builds arrive, so make sure you keep an eye out on this one.
+We will regularly update this article when new Android 12 beta builds arrive, so make sure you keep an eye out on this one.

 Features Live in Current Android 12 Build

 Google has been working on a wallpaper-based theming system codenamed ‘Monet’ on Android 12.
 The new theming system changes the accent based on your wallpaper and applies it throughout the interface.
 The company announced the feature at Google I/O as part of the Material You design.

 The feature has gone live with the second beta of Android 12, but in our testing, we found it is a little inconsistent for now.
 It does manage to pick the dominant color from the wallpaper and theme the device, but there are a few quirks that will most likely be fixed in upcoming beta builds.
 It will first arrive on Google Pixel devices and then roll out to other OEM devices throughout the year.

 2. Privacy Dashboard and Privacy Indicators

 Google is making it easier for users to keep track of apps that accessed permissions, including camera, microphone, location, and more.
 With Android 12, the company is adding a “Privacy Dashboard” that shows all the apps that have accessed your data, recently along with timestamps.
 It’s now live in Android 12 beta, as you can see below: